Best UK eSIM for Business Travel and Digital Nomads

 If you travel with both a laptop and an iPad (or two phones), you need a UK eSIM for multiple device laptop iPad strategy.
 You have a few options:

-Dual eSIM phone: Modern iPhones and many Android phones support multiple active eSIMs.
+3. Dual eSIM phone: Modern iPhones and many Android phones support multiple active eSIMs.
 You could have one for your UK data from Roami and one for your home country number.
-Check out our UK eSIM dual SIM setup guide for step-by-step instructions.
+Check out the UK eSIM dual SIM setup guide for step-by-step instructions.

 For most digital nomads, option 1 works fine.
-Just carry a small power bank and you’re set for a full workday.
+Just carry a small power bank — an Anker 10,000 mAh brick costs 15 quid on Amazon and gives you a full extra day of tethering.
+Problem solved.

 When You Absolutely Need a UK Number

-If you’re staying long-term, there are several things that require a UK phone number:
+If you’re staying long-term, several things require a UK phone number:

-- Opening a UK bank account: Most banks require a UK mobile number for verification
+• Opening a UK bank account: Every major bank — Barclays, Lloyds, HSBC, NatWest — requires a UK mobile number for verification

-In these situations, you have a few options on how to get a UK number while still using an eSIM for data.
+You have options.
+Here’s how to get a UK number while still using an eSIM for data.

 The Data eSIM + giffgaff Voice Hybrid